DoctorWkt/SwiVM/journal.md

 now uses it.
 PUTC still works.
 I've added BOUT, so I could remove PUTC now.
 I haven't tested the first two things yet.

+## Fri 23 Aug 10:22:13 AEST 2019

+I spent some time this morning changing over to Verilator.
+Lots of errors and warnings which I've fixed.
+It took me a while to work out how to set up a way to control the PC start value at run-time, but now I can.
+Verilator is definitely hitting the $write command but I'm not seeing any output.
+It is stopping at $finish, thankfully.
+The VCD file shows that it's running the fred.c code properly, i.e. the same as Icarus.
+I now need to write a different version of start_swivm.c to just convert the executable and to store the start address into a file.